 Okanagan Masters Swim Club was registered as a Society with the BC Registrar of Companies on December 30, 2004 - reg. number S48521.
-The club's home pool from 2004 to 2009 was the Athans facility in Rutland ("Rutland Family Y").
-In April 2009 the H_2O Adventure & Fitness Centre opened its doors and OMSC moved across to become its first adult swim club tenant.
+The club's home pool from 2004 to 2009 was the Athans facility in Rutland (now known as the "Kelowna Family Y").
+In April 2009 the H2O Adventure & Fitness Centre opened its doors and OMSC moved across to become its first adult swim club tenant.

 OMSC is managed as a going concern and funded by membership fees.
-We occasionally raise funds through competitive swim meets, open water swims and other related activities, and manage the affairs of the club with a board of 9 members plus other volunteers.
+We occasionally raise funds through competitive swim meets, open water swims and other related activities, and manage the affairs of the club with a board of up to 9 members plus other volunteers.

-OMSC holds its Annual General Meeting in October.
-Members in good standing are eligible to stand for election to the Executive, vote on matters arising at the AGM, and to elect members to represent them on the Executive.
-Key positions such as President, Past President, Secretary, Treasurer, Registrar, Communications and Meet Manager are elected for two year terms, in alternate years.
+OMSC holds its Annual General Meeting in late October or November.
+Members in good standing are eligible to stand for election to the board, vote on matters arising at the AGM, and to elect members to represent them on the board.
+Directors are elected for two-year terms, with certain portfolios staggered across alternate years.
+The board comprises up to nine directors, which at full complement would include the President, Vice President, Treasurer, Secretary, Registrar, Director - Coach Liaison, Communications Director and two Directors at Large.